Mount Kilimanjaro National Park is a gorgeous game park that protects the world’s tallest free-standing mountain.

 During the day it can get pretty hot, in the forest.
 Many trekkers top to walk this section of the trail in shorts and a shirt.

-The heather zone is a special zone.
+The Afro-alpine moorland zone (also known as the heather zone) is a special zone.
 We say this because while it boasts less biodiversity than the forest, you find an assortment of truly unusual vegetation here.
 In this zone you’re above the trees of the forest, walking along rocky paths among beautiful grasses, giant heathers, red-hot pokers, and yellow proteas.

 Notably, this is the elevation where you start to encounter top-heavy giant groundsels.
 Giant groundsels can grow up to 5 m, and sprout small yellow flowers at the top.
 Then there’s also the giant lobelias, each of which has a strikingly large and fat infloresence (or ‘column’) growing out of a spiky rosette base.

 Mist often covers this belt of the mountain in the mornings.
 The sun can be brutal during the day, while the nights can drop to freezing.
-And the wind can be strong.
+And the wind is often very strong.

 The alpine (or highland) desert zone is very inhospitable, and you start to feel like a properly hardcore trekker up here.
 The plants living in this heart of this zone are tough cookies, as they have to put up with the blazing sun in the day and sub-zero temperatures at night.
 And almost no rain.
 You’ll find mostly hardy grasses, lichens and mosses.